mahdiyen/final_assignment_programming1/README.md

 Name of the main file: final_assignment.ipynb

 ## Research question:
-Is there any influence of Cholesterol and glucose on BMI?
+1- Is there any difference in the mean BMI values between males and females?

+2- Is there any difference in the mean BMI values between the two types of gender seperation?

+3- Assess the effect of BMI on Glucose and Cholestrol separately?

 #### All necessary explanations, including the conclusion, are in the main jupyter file.